-6. Harvesting Broadcast Remote ID messages for UTM Inclusion
+7. Harvesting Broadcast Remote ID messages for UTM Inclusion

 ASTM anticipated that regulators would require both Broadcast RID and Network RID for large UAS, but allow RID requirements for small UAS to be satisfied with the operator's choice of either Broadcast RID or Network RID.
 The EASA initially specified Broadcast RID for UAS of essentially all UAS and is now also considering Network RID.
-The FAA RID Final Rules [FAA\RID] only specify Broadcast RID for UAS, however, still encourages Network RID for complementary functionality, especially in support of UTM.
+The FAA RID Final Rules [FAA\RID] permit only Broadcast RID for rule compliance, but still encourage Network RID for complementary functionality, especially in support of UTM.

 One obvious opportunity is to enhance the architecture with gateways from Broadcast RID to Network RID.
 This provides the best of both and gives regulators and operators flexibility.
-It offers considerable enhancement over some Network RID options such as only reporting planned 4D operation space by the operator.
+It offers advantages over either form of RID alone: greater fidelity than Network RID reporting of planned area operations; surveillance of areas too large for local direct visual observation and direct RF-LOS link based Broadcast RID (e.g., a city or a national forest).

 These gateways could be pre-positioned (e.g. around airports, public gatherings, and other sensitive areas) and/or crowd-sourced (as nothing more than a smartphone with a suitable app is needed).
 As Broadcast RID media have limited range, gateways receiving messages claiming locations far from the gateway can alert authorities or a SDSP to the failed sanity check possibly indicating intent to deceive.
-Surveillance SDSPs can use messages with precise date/time/position stamps from the gateways to multilaterate UA location, independent of the locations claimed in the messages (which may have a natural time lag as it is), which are entirely operator self-reported in UAS RID and UTM, and thus are subject not only to natural time lag and error but also operator misconfiguration or intentional deception.
+Surveillance SDSPs can use messages with precise date/time/position stamps from the gateways to multilaterate UA location, independent of the locations claimed in the messages, which are entirely operator self-reported in UAS RID and UTM, and thus are subject not only to natural time lag and error but also operator misconfiguration or intentional deception.